icatimmersive/server-src/README.md

 ========

-Mirror Worlds Server exists to take allow sending a receiving of blobs describing the location of an object for the Mirror worlds Project ( icat.vt.edu/impact/project/mirror-worlds ) by providing an api for listening for and sending blobs.
+Mirror Worlds Server exists to take allow sending a receiving of blobs describing the location of an object for the [Mirror Worlds Project] ( icat.vt.edu/impact/project/mirror-worlds ) by providing an api for listening for and sending blobs.

-An example client for this server can be found :
+An example client for this server can be found under [examples] (github.com/MirrorWorldsVT/server-src/tree/master/Examples/Simple_Listeners):
-*Link to Javascript Simple Listener Here*

 Features
 --------

 - Bidirectional communication of location data
-- Transformation from local into a global corrdinate system
+- Transformation from local into a global coordinate system
 - restart on a software crash

 Installation